PAT Testing Leakage Current Test

 Most modern PAT instruments carry out a leakage test as part of their auto test sequences, however it’s not a test required by the IET Code of Practice, rather it is intended to be used as an alternative, or in addition to the insulation test.

 For Class I equipment, the leakage test measures the current flowing through the protective conductor (earth wire) whilst powered at the supply voltage.
 A leakage test on Class I equipment is therefore referred to as a Protective Conductor Current Test.
 In practice, most test instruments measure the difference between the current flowing through the line and neutral conductors.
 Any difference can be considered as leaking through the protective conductor.
-Therefore is is often described by test instrument manufacturers as a Differential Leakage Test.
+Therefore it is often described by test instrument manufacturers as a Differential Leakage Test.

 For Class II equipment, the leakage test is made by attaching the test lead to any exposed metal parts of the equipment and measuring the current flowing through the test lead.
 The test instrument uses a 2kΩ resistor to represent the current that would typically flow through the human body.
 The leakage test on Class II equipment is referred to as a Touch Current Test.